I have a complicated relationship with tomatoes.

 Then one day in college, I was at a gathering where Domino’s pizza was being served.
 “This is ridiculous,” I thought, and I tried a slice.
 It was one of the most delicious things I had ever tasted (Domino’s!), and I’ve embraced tomatoes ever since.
 I didn’t know until a few years ago just how delicious a tomato can be, though.
 Tomatoes fresh off the vine are perfection, and the grocery store version just doesn’t compare.
 When I get a big batch of tomatoes from my farm share, one of my favorite things to make is fresh marinara sauce.
 This is so easy to make, and the flavor is incredible.
 It can be served with pasta, on pizza, or as a dip.
 This marinara sauce freezes well, so you can stash some of it for a cold winter night.

-2 sprigs fresh basil (no need to chop – Thanks for the tip, Food52!)
+- 2 sprigs fresh basil (no need to chop)

 - Fill a large pot with water and bring to a boil.
 Place the tomatoes in the boiling water for about 30 seconds, then transfer them to a large bowl of ice water.
 (You may need to do this in 2 batches.)

 - Remove the skin from the tomatoes.
 Cut off the cores and remove the seeds.
 You can do this by scraping the seeds out with your finger, and it’s okay if you don’t get them all.
 (I use food-prep gloves to protect my sensitive hands.)

 - In a large pot, cook the garlic in the olive oil over low heat for a few minutes.

 - Add the remaining ingredients and simmer over medium low heat for about 2 hours, or until it reaches the consistency you like.
 You can turn the heat up a bit if you don’t have 2 hours.

 - Remove the basil stalks and leaves, and serve warm.